-Electronic drums are, without a doubt, the best models in terms of silent playing.
-Sound is generated electrically through a sound model, giving you better volume control than you would find with acoustic models.
-The Roland TD-50KV is one market best in this category.
+Electronic drums are, without a doubt, the best models in terms of being able to play silently.
+Sound is generated electronically through a sound model, giving you better volume control than you would find with acoustic drums.
+This set is one of the best electronic drum sets in the market today.

-It is a flagship electronic drum set by Roland that comes with the latest technological advancement.
-The playability of this differs in many ways from the TD-50K, mostly from the pads and cymbals.
-Also, it is more than 50% more costly.
+It is a flagship electronic drum set by Roland that comes with the latest technological advancements.
+The playability of this set differs in many ways from the Roland TD 50, mostly from the pads and cymbals.
+Also, it is 50% more expensive.

-In this review, I will be looking at the best features of the TD-50KV as an elite drum set.
+In this review, I will be looking at the best features of the Roland TD50KV as an elite drum set.

-As stated above, this is Roland’s flagship e-drum kit that comes with improved features.
-Roland is one of the brands dedicated to discovering new frontiers in the e-drumming industry.
+As stated above, this is the company’s flagship e-drum kit that comes with improved features.
+They are a brand dedicated to discovering new frontiers in the e-drumming industry.
 As such, you can expect the most advanced technology from this kit.
 Please keep in mind that they offer a wide variety of products, but we will be sticking to their electronic drum sets for this review.

-Based on its size and price, this kit is designed for professional touring drums and advanced drummers.
-It comes with the capability for recording and studio production.
+Based on its size and price, this kit is designed for professional touring and advanced drummers.
+It comes with the capability for recording and studio production as well.

-And because you can switch the sounds and alter their quality, this set is perfect for any modern drummer seeking different sound textures.
+And because you can switch the sounds and alter their quality, this set is perfect for any modern drummer seeking different textures for studio mixing.

 However, I would not recommend it for beginners.
-You don’t need all the complexities of this set if you are just beginning out.
+You don’t need all the complexities of this set if you are just starting out.

 Besides, it’s a bit costly for a beginner.
-This means one should invest only when they are sure about their investment.
+This means one should invest only when they are sure this is the kit they need.
 Advanced drummers can use it for live performance, home practicing, and studio recording.

 About the Roland TD-50KV